inbo/ipt-dcat/mapping.md

 ## dcat:Catalog

 URI for the INBO Catalog will be http://data.inbo.be/ipt#Catalog.
 The URI will become dereferenceable using RDFa.
-In RDFa, a `rdfs:seeAlso` link will be given to the actual DCAT document which contains the entire feed.
+In RDFa, a `rdfs:seeAlso` link will be given to a document which contains the entire DCAT feed.

 | predicate | resource or literal | type | mandatory | IPT resource |
 |---:|:---:|:---:|:---:|:---|